kanav99/csaw19-quals-writeup/brillouin-crypto-500/README.md

 ` = e(g * sk, hash(m)) = e(pk, hash(m))`

 In BLS signature scheme we also have a concept called aggregation which is basically a linear operation over the public keys/ signatures.
-Coefficients are determined by the `lagrange_basis` function.
+Coefficients are determined by the `lagrange_basis` function ([defination](https://github.com/asonnino/bls/blob/master/bls/utils.py#L13)).
 Aggregation is used in multiparty signature schemes, details of which I would be skipping, but you may read over [here]()

 Now for the challenge, lets collect what all we have; We have three public keys `pA`, `pB` and `pC`.
 We can get message "ham"